Winner of 2017 Best Student Paper Prize Announced

-The USC Center on Public Diplomacy is pleased to announce Bret Schafer, second year Master of Public Diplomacy (MPD) student, as the recipient of the 2016 CPD Best Student Prize in Public Diplomacy.
-Schafer’s paper, “Ally or Adversary?
-Public Opinion of NATO in Post-Soviet Russia”, was selected from a number of excellent nominations made by faculty in the MPD program at the University of Southern California Annenberg School for Communication and Journalism.
+The USC Center on Public Diplomacy is pleased to announce Madison Jones, second year Master of Public Diplomacy (MPD) student, as the recipient of the 2017 CPD Best Student Prize in Public Diplomacy.
+Jones’ paper, "Improving Free Trade Between Sub-Saharan Africa and the U.S: The Current Agreement, Political Solutions and Public Diplomacy Strategies,” was selected from a number of excellent nominations made by faculty in the MPD program at the University of Southern California Annenberg School for Communication and Journalism.

 To view the full paper, click here.